BioHazardAlBatros/Quake-Light-Flicker-Unity-Engine/README.md

 Reinitialize property(bool):

 Allows you to update the animation in Editor/by other scripts.
+Just check the box and some magic will happen.

 StartIntensity property(float):